The Rocky Mountains are one of the most beautiful and awe-inspiring natural wonders in North America.

 Stretching from Alberta all the way to New Mexico, these mountains offer something for everyone.
 Whether you’re a nature lover, an outdoor enthusiast, or just looking for a great vacation spot, a road trip through the Rocky Mountains is definitely something you should consider.

-There are a few things to keep in mind when planning a road trip through the Canadian Rockies, one of the most beautiful drives in the world.
+There are a few things to remember when planning a road trip through the Canadian Rockies, one of the most beautiful drives in the world.

 First, the mountains are huge and there’s a lot of ground to cover.
 Second, the weather can be unpredictable, so be sure to pack appropriate clothing and supplies.
-Third, there are numerous activities and attractions to enjoy along the way, so plan your route accordingly.
+Third, there are numerous activities and attractions to enjoy along the way, so plan your route accordingly and allow plenty of time.

-Before you hit the road, there are a few things you should do to prepare.
+Before you hit the road in Canada, there are a few things you should do to prepare.

 First, check the weather forecast and plan your route accordingly.
 If you’re driving through the mountains in winter, be sure to pack snow tires and chains.